 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 Our payment processor uses their own security measures to keep your personal banking details safe, including safeguards such as firewalls and data encryption.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website, Stripe, Square and Mailchimp; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 8. RIGHTS OF ACCESS, CORRECTION, ERASURE AND RESTRICTION

 Your duty to inform us of changes

 It is important that the personal data we hold about you is accurate and current.
 Should your personal information change, please notify us of any changes of which we need to be made aware by contacting us, using the contact details below.

-If you have set up an account with LBO or on our website during the purchase of a ticket you will be able to amend this information via your account profile on LBO or our website.
+If you have set up an account on our website during the purchase of a ticket you will be able to amend this information via your account profile on our website.
 If you do not have an account, please note that we will have only collected the information in relation to the order you have made, we are unable to update any of those details but we can update our own internal records so the data we collect about you is accurate.

 Your rights in connection with personal data